 National Insurance Payments

 National Insurance is paid by everyone working in the UK who earns over a certain amount.
-(For tax year 2015 -16, the threshold is £156 per week.)
-These contributions are recorded centrally and they determine eligibility for health and social security benefits including the State Pension.
+The contributions are recorded centrally and they determine eligibility for all health and social security benefits including the State Pension.

 Your National Insurance number may look like a random string of numbers and letters.
 Each person is issued with a unique number and letter combination.
 This number is individual to you and remains the same whether you move house or get married.
 The number is your personal identifier and remains the same throughout your life.

 An NI (National Insurance) number consists of three parts.
 The first two letters are known as the prefix letters.
 These are followed by six numerals.
 Finally, there is a single suffix letter at the end of the string.

 Unique British National Insurance Number